swcarpentry/DEPRECATED-bc/lessons/swc-git/tutorial.md

 Let's start by sharing the changes we've made to our current project with the world.
 Log in to GitHub,
-then create a new repository called `planets`.
+then create a new repository called `planets` using their GUI:

+FIXME: screenshot

 This effectively does the following on GitHub's servers:

 ```